 Alberta produces about one third of Canada's greenhouse gas emissions.
 The majority of emissions come from coal-fired electricity and oil and gas development.

-Alberta's increasing emissions also reflect that the province's population has grown 50 per cent since 1991, the highest rate of growth in Canada.
+Alberta's increasing emissions also reflect that the province's population expanded about 50 per cent since 1991, the highest growth among Canadian provinces.

 Carbon Capture and Storage